Prison School: Main characters

 Kiyoshi enrolled from the same middle school as Shingo.
 He is the first boy in Hachimitsu Academy to make contact with a girl when he befriends Chiyo, whom he develops feelings for.
 Although not very bright, he often comes up with successful plans when placed under high amounts of pressure.
-Due to several embarrassing mishaps, he becomes a regular target of Hana's affections while in prison, which he does not reciprocate whatsoever.
+Due to several embarrassing mishaps, he becomes a regular target of Hana's "affections" while in prison, which he does not reciprocate whatsoever.
 So far, he is the only one of the five boys to have been sent to prison more than once.
 When the ASC takes over during his second imprisonment, he becomes an ally to Mari, who is also a prisoner.
+By the end of the series, he becomes Hana's lackey.